elifzorlu/DSA-210-Term-Project/README.md

 ---

-I'm looking forward to figuringn out what data uncovers and use this project to help ease the obstacles that are accelerated by my ADHD, by discovering which factors I can manage in myself into my most efficient and productive self!
+I'm looking forward to figuring out what data uncovers and use this project to help ease the obstacles that are accelerated by my ADHD, by discovering which factors I can manage in myself into my most efficient and productive self!